jeremytammik/tbc/a/1930_revit_server.md

   Did you fill the parameter value or is it still blank? https://forums.autodesk.com/t5/revit-api-forum/did-you-fill-the-parameter-value-or-is-it-still-blank/td-p/10627151

+- How to export email text from Outlook 365 for Mac
+  - Select all the emails
+  - Right click and select 'View Source'
+  - This exports a mime text file for each email item
+  - All these files are opened in your system configured text editor
+  - Determine the folder containg one of these files
+  - It coinbtains all the others as well
+  - Navigate to that folder, grab the text files, and have your way with them
+  Example:
+  - Select an Outlook folder named `b62`
+  - Cmd-A to select all email items
+  - Right click and View Source
+  - Pick one, e.g., `19446350.mime`
+  - Determine its full path, e.g., `/Users/jta/Library/Group Containers/UBF8T346G9.Office/Outlook/Outlook 15 Profiles/Main Profile/Files/S0/1/MimeFiles/{63B52B5D-54C5-8647-A59F-0D190331F697}/19446350.mime`
+  - Go to that directory and copy all the mime files to the ir final destination

 twitter:

  in the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon https://autode.sk/formitapi